Brabham

 The level of general health in Brabham is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Mortality rates and chronic condition prevalence were low for both young and old age cohorts.
-The rate of private health cover was very high at approximately 58% of the total population (~8,552 people).
-The most common medical conditions were asthma and mental health issues, impacting 6.1 and 6.0% of residents respectively.
-83.5% of residents declared themselves completely clear of medical ailments, compared to 71.9% across Greater Perth.
-As of 2021, the area has 2.9% of residents aged 65 and over (429 people), which is lower than the 16.3% in Greater Perth.
+The most common medical conditions in the area were found to be asthma and mental health issues, impacting 6.1 and 6.0% of residents, respectively, while 83.5% declared themselves as completely clear of medical ailments compared to 71.9% across Greater Perth.
+The area has 1.4% of residents aged 65 and over (194 people), which is lower than the 16.1% in Greater Perth.
 Health outcomes among seniors are particularly strong, with national rankings even higher than the general population.

 Frequently Asked Questions - Health